People not thinking things through in western animation TV.

 - Phineas and Ferb:

 - Doof falls into this a lot.
-Once he tried to drill a tunnel to China and forgot about the lava from the center of the Earth.
+Once he tried to drill a tunnel to China and forgot about the lava in the center of the Earth.

 - In the Second Dimension movie, Doof mentioned that he once tried to use an army of robots to conquer Danville, and put the self-destruct buttons on their feet so no one could reach them.
 You can guess what happened when they started walking...